codepony/an_evolution.lisp/README.md

 - 'info': Gives you a general overview.
 - 'source': Prints you the link to the source code.
 - 'lightning': This is used to simulate a lightning-bolt hitting a plant to produce fire.
+- 'debug': Will switch debugging on and off.
 - 'quit': Will exit the game.

 ###or to build: